UK mourns Prince Philip; leaders honor his service to queen

 Philip, who served in the Royal Navy during World War II, married the future queen in 1947 and kept up a full schedule of public appearances until he retired in 2017.
 On March 16, he was released from the hospital looking tired and gaunt after receiving treatment for an undisclosed infection and a heart problem.

-Known for his sharp wit, he fulfilled more than 20,000 royal engagements to boost British interests at home and abroad.
+Known for his sharp wit and loyalty to the monarch, he fulfilled more than 20,000 royal engagements to boost British interests at home and abroad.
 He also led hundreds of charities, started programs that helped British schoolchildren, and helped raise his four children, including his eldest son, Prince Charles, the heir to the throne.

+U.S. President Joe Biden offered condolences to the queen “on behalf of the people of the United States.”

+“The impact of his decades of devoted public service is evident in the worthy causes he lifted up as patron, in the environmental efforts he championed, in the members of the Armed Forces that he supported, in the young people he inspired, and so much more,″ he said.
+“His legacy will live on not only through his family, but in all the charitable endeavors he shaped.″

 The government later issued a statement asking people not to gather or leave flowers outside royal residences around the country to protect public health.